skurbee/YTArchiver/README.md

 8. hovering over the taskbar icon shows "idle" while a manual single channel initialization is running.

 9. clicking download after adding a single video URL on the main page should add that video to the job queue. right now it downloads at the same time as a channel sync, adding slight IP ban risk from having 2 downloads going simultaneously.

+10. Pause/Cancel buttons seem to like to disappear if a sync goes on for a long time